osonsur1/aws-automation-python/README.md

 - List buckets
 - List contents of a bucket
 - Create and set up bucket
+- Sync directory tree to bucket